jlpteaching/comparch/modules/gem5/_posts/2000-06-01-assignment5.md

 ### Cache behavior

 Let me warn you, these stats are confusing!
-However, hopefully we can narrow them down to make sense of them.
+However, hopefully, we can narrow them down to make sense of them.

 #### Hits and misses

 First, let's look at cache hits and misses.
-In our system, we may have a bunch of difference caches.
+In our system, we may have a bunch of different caches.
 They will be named something like `board.cache_hierarchy.ruby_system.l1_controllers2.L1Dcache` and `board.cache_hierarchy.ruby_system.l1_controllers15.L1Dcache` if, for instance, you use 16 cores (there's one L1 cache per core).

 **IMPORTANT:** Ignore `board.cache_hierarchy.ruby_system.l1_controllers0`!!
 This is *not* a "real" core.
 (For *reasons*... let's not talk about it.
 This is a weird gem5 thing.)